 -In early “2011, the World Bank had effectively ‘certified’ the [Palestinian Authority] as being ‘well positioned to establish a state at any time in the near future.’
 Since then, the World Bank has continued to reaffirm that conclusion, while warning that ‘Israeli restrictions and controls…have a detrimental impact not only on economic growth but also constrain the PA’s ability to develop its institutions as well as limit politically its room for maneuver on tougher reforms.'” http://www.thedailybeast.com/articles/2013/04/22/the-end-of-fayyadism-in-palestine.html

-24. Who stated the following on a news program on February 14, 2006?
+25. Who stated the following in 2006?
 “Camp David was not the missed opportunity for the Palestinians, and if I were a Palestinian I would have rejected Camp David, as well.”

 -Shlomo Ben-Ami.
 As Israel’s lead negotiator at Camp David, his opinion should carry considerable weight.
 What Shlomo Ben-Ami recognized was that Israel in fact offered the Palestinians an unviable Middle East Bantustan—several blocks of West Bank land with huge Jewish settlements in between.

 -In negotiations with the Palestinians in 2010, Netanyahu “refused to discuss the borders of a Palestinian state, the status of Jerusalem, or the problem of refugees.
 Just about the only major issue he would discuss was the security arrangements that would accompany a peace deal.”
 By November 2010, “the negotiations were officially dead.”
 The US under Obama would not pressure Israel on the Occupation.
 The American political reality superseded the costs of Palestinian suffering.
-(Beinart, 141-2, 145.)
+(Beinart 2012, 141-2, 145)

 -Israel has a long record of missing opportunities for peace.
 In 2012, new information concerning the 1973 War was made public.
 It is now known that “eight months before the war, Anwar Sadat sent his trusted aide, Hafez Ismail, to the…US Secretary of State, Henry Kissinger.
 He offered the immediate start of peace negotiations with Israel.
 There was one condition and one date: all of Sinai, up to the international border, had to be returned to Egypt without any Israeli settlements, and the agreement had to be achieved by September, at the latest.”